Insta360Develop/CameraSDK-Android/README.md

             // (Optional) Whether to enable stabilization, the default is true .setStabEnabled(true)

+            // (Optional) if setStabEnabled(true), you can choose the type of stabilization type, the default is InstaStabType.STAB_TYPE_AUTO
+            // InstaStabType.STAB_TYPE_AUTO: Use the official default stabilization type for different cameras.
+            // InstaStabType.STAB_TYPE_PANORAMA: Panoramic stabilization, keep the screen still.
+            // InstaStabType.STAB_TYPE_CALIBRATE_HORIZON: Align the horizon only.
+            // InstaStabType.STAB_TYPE_FOOTAGE_MOTION_SMOOTH: Smooth footage motion, no horizon alignment.
+            .setStabType(InstaStabType.STAB_TYPE_AUTO)

             // (Optional) Whether to allow gesture operations, the default is true .setGestureEnabled(true)